 Tree-free sustainable paper stocks will help you reduce waste and pollution while also creating something beautiful and impactful.

 Hemp is one of the best alternatives that you can find for traditional paper.
 Hemp is a regenerative crop that grows rapidly, maturing in as little as 90 days (compared to tree’s which take 7 to 35 years).
 It requires less chemicals, water and energy to turn into pulp and is extremely sturdy as a fiber.
 This means it is less harmful to the environment to produce and can be grown more sustainably than wood.

 Regulations against hemp production was recently removed in the USA, making hemp-based paper stocks affordable and readily available.

-Choose hemp paper if you would like an affordable, eco-friendly high-quality finish similar to traditional uncoated paper with a natural organic look, sometimes with visible random strands of hemp fiber embedded.
+Choose hemp paper if you would like an affordable, eco-friendly high-quality sustainable paper stock with a finish similar to traditional uncoated paper with a natural organic look, sometimes with visible random strands of hemp fibre embedded.
 Hemp paper is very versatile and can be used to make a vast array of paper products, from business cards to labels, greeting cards and packaging solutions.

 Cotton papers are typically made from recycled cotton textile scraps such as t-shirts or jeans.
 Fabric waste is one of the leading causes of landfill waste, which increases each year due to the fast fashion industry.
 It takes 200 years to biodegrade making cotton paper a great way of diverting millions of tons of waste from the landfill each year.